jaymcgavren/zyps/README.txt

 	gem install zyps

+Ensure wxRuby is installed and working:

+	gem install wxruby

 == Usage

-Ensure Ruby-GNOME2 is installed and working.

 At a command line, type: